MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Open Visual Studio Code's SOURCE CONTROL view, stage the changes, enter a commit message like "Add specification for document upload and management feature," and then publish the new branch to your Git repository.

 The specification defines the "what" without the "how."
-It doesn't specify programming languages, frameworks, database schemas, or code organization - those implementation details will be determined in the Plan and Tasks phases based on the constitution's technical constraints.
-The spec focuses on user needs and business requirements, making it easier to review with non-technical stakeholders.
+It doesn't specify programming languages, frameworks, database schemas, or code organization - those implementation details are determined in the Plan and Tasks phases based on the constitution's technical constraints.
+The spec focuses on user needs and business requirements, making it easier to review with nontechnical stakeholders.

 ## Update the specification with clarified requirements